 In order to fulfil this role or start taking steps towards it, you need to get familiar with certain marketing concepts and strategies that will help you draft a blueprint of how to achieve those goals.
 Keep reading to take a deep dive into basic art marketing notions and how to apply them to communicate with your desired audience and drive more sales.

-In its most traditional concept, Marketing is the mix of actions that drives a customer to perform an action that is profitable for a brand: interacting with it, purchasing its products, or acquiring its services.
+In its most traditional definition, marketing is the mix of actions that drives a customer to perform an action that is profitable for a brand: interacting with it, purchasing its products, or acquiring its services.

 All of this process can be revised and its success can be measured.
-Bear in mind, a purchase is not the only sign of success, each step of this process should be tracked and measured, to see how effective every action has been and how it leads into that final result.
+Bear in mind, a purchase is not the only sign of success, each step of this process should be tracked and measured to see how effective every action has been and how it leads to that final result.

 Ask yourself the following questions to apply this concept to your current sales and promotional strategies:

 Who’s your audience?
-Is the people you want to reach, potential customers, art collectors and lovers.
+The people you want to reach, potential customers, art collectors and lovers.
 Your audience is divided between those you have already engaged with and those who could potentially join this group.

 What is your reach?
-In marketing this word refers to both the total number of people that interact with your content and the channels you use to generate this interaction.
+In marketing, this word refers to both the total number of people that interact with your content and the channels you use to generate these interactions.

 What’s your message?
-Well, that’s what you do, what you represent, and what you want to express.
-The only person that knows the full answer to this question is you.
+This is what you do, what you represent, and what you want to express.
+The only person who knows the full answer to this question is you.

-If there is one marketing concept every artist should know, that is: the buyer’s journey, which is the full funnel a customer goes through from the point of awareness of the brand or its product, to a final action like a purchase.
+If there is one marketing concept every artist should know, it’s the buyer’s journey.
+This is the full funnel a customer goes through from the point of awareness of the brand or its product, to a final action like a purchase.

-An Art Buyer’s Journey would be the full road or process a potential customer does from the moment they become aware of your artwork through a certain push, till the moment they make that desired purchase action.
+An art buyer’s journey would be the full road or process a potential customer goes on from the moment they become aware of your artwork through a certain push, till the moment they make that desired purchase action.

 Step 1: Awareness